Elijah Embree Hoss: Ordained ministry

 Elijah was licensed to preach in the M.E.
 Church, South, at Jonesboro on 8 February 1866.
-He was admitted on trial to the Holston Annual Conference 29 September 1869, and was ordained in 1870.
-His first appointment was Jonesboro (Jonesborough United Methodist Church).
+He was admitted on trial to the Holston Annual Conference on 29 September 1869, and was ordained in 1870.
+His first appointment was in Jonesboro (Jonesborough United Methodist Church).
 The first person he received into church membership was his own father.
 He was then appointed to Knoxville, Tennessee, in 1870.

-In July 1872 he transferred to California to the Pacific Annual Conference of the Methodist Episcopal Church, South (M.E.C., S.).
+In July 1872 he transferred to California to attend the Pacific Annual Conference of the Methodist Episcopal Church, South (M.E.C., S.).
 He was appointed to San Francisco.
 He then transferred to the Western North Carolina Annual Conference in 1875 and was appointed to Asheville.

 Academic and editorial ministries

 The Rev. Hoss became a professor at Martha Washington College (which later merged with Emory and Henry College) in 1876.
 He was elected president of this institution in 1879.
 He became a professor and vice president of Emory and Henry College in 1881 and was elected president in 1885.
 In August 1885 the Rev. Hoss was elected to the Chair of Ecclesiastical History, Church Polity and Pastoral Theology at Vanderbilt University, serving there until 1890.

 In May 1890 Rev. Hoss was elected the editor of the Nashville Christian Advocate, the primary weekly newspaper of the M.E.
 Church, South.
 He held this position until his election to the episcopacy in 1902.
 Previous to this, he was a delegate to five general conferences of his denomination.
-The final time elected, he lacked only six votes in the Holston Conference, besides his own, of being unanimously elected.
+The final time he was elected, he lacked only six votes in the Holston Conference, besides his own, to being unanimously elected.